Courtroom Deputy Clerk: Deborah Zamito (716) 551-1881

 Law Clerk: James R. Arnone (716) 551-1884

 Unless previously provided with a date by the court, motions shall not contain return dates.
-Courtesy copies of all motion papers shall be provided to chambers.
+Courtesy copies of all motion papers shall be provided to chambers and include the headers generated upon filing with CM/ECF.
 Oral argument will be scheduled by the court if deemed necessary or requested by one of the parties.
 If a motion is not decided within 60 days of the time it is fully submitted, the parties are encouraged to bring this to the Court’s attention.

 All such requests shall indicate whether the motion is on consent, set forth good cause for the request, and indicate the number of prior adjournments/extensions.
 If seeking to extend a criminal appearance or deadline, such request shall also address the exclusion of time from the Speedy Trial Act calendar.
 Parties shall also provide proposed deadlines or dates/times that are mutually agreeable to all parties.